Firmware Boot and Recovery

 The recovery image on the storage device would do something like the following:

-For example, a developer might not want to wipe and replace /rootfs or /data, or might want to make a backup of that data.
+- For example, a developer might not want to wipe and replace rootfs or stateful data, or might want to make a backup of that data.

 - If hardware is sufficiently bad that the rest of recovery can't be run, show the user information on how to return it.